fastify/fastify-websocket/README.md

 ## Usage

-All you need to do is to add it to you project with `register` and you are done !
+All you need to do is to add it to your project with `register` and you are done!

 ### Example